-QualityOne Vaults allow users to process incoming, in-process, outgoing, and COA (Certificate of Analysis) inspections and analyze samples against pre-defined specifications.
+QualityOne Vaults allow users to process incoming, in-process, outgoing, and CoA (Certificate of Analysis) inspections and analyze samples against pre-defined specifications.

 About the Inspections Process